Shell-structure and asymmetry effects in level densities: Discussion of the results

 One of the reasons of the exclusive properties of $^{195}$Pt (Fig.~\ref{fig1}(a)), as compared to $^{196}$Pt (Fig.~\ref{fig1}(b)), might be assumed to be the nature of the excitation energy in these nuclei.
 Our MMAs results (case i) or (case ii) could clarify the excitation nature as assumed in Ref.~\refcite{PRC}.
 Since the MMA2b results (case ii) are much better in agreement with the experimental data than the MMA1 results (case i) for $^{195}$Pt, one could presumably conclude that for $^{195}$Pt one finds more clear thermal low-energy excitations.
 In contrast to this, for $^{196}$Pt (Fig.~\ref{fig1}(b)), one observes more regular high-energy excitations coming, e.g., from the dominating rotational energy $E_{\rm rot}$, see Refs.~\refcite{KM79,PRC}.
-As seen, in particular, from the values of the inverse level density parameter $K$ and the shell structure of the critical quantity, $\xi^\ast \propto \mathcal{E}^{\prime\prime}_{\rm sh}/a = K \mathcal{E}^{\prime\prime}_{\rm sh}/A$, Eq.~(\ref{pars}), these properties can be understood to be mainly due to the larger values of $K$ and shell correction second derivative $\mathcal{E}^{\prime\prime}_{\rm sh}$, for LES's in $^{195}$Pt (Table~\ref{table-1}) versus those of the $^{196}$Pt spectrum.
+As seen, in particular, from the values of the inverse level density parameter $K$ and the shell structure of the critical quantity, $\xi^\ast \propto \mathcal{E}^{\prime\prime}_{\rm sh}/a = K \mathcal{E}^{\prime\prime}_{\rm sh}/A$, Eq.~(\ref{pars}), these properties can be understood to be mainly due to the larger values of $K$ and shell correction second derivative $\mathcal{E}^{\prime\prime}_{\rm sh}$, for low energy states in $^{195}$Pt (Table~\ref{table-1}) versus those of the $^{196}$Pt spectrum.
 This is in addition to the shell effects, which are very important for the case (ii) which is not even realized without their dominance.

-As results, the statistically averaged level densities $\rho(E,N,Z)$ for the MMA with a minimal value of the control error parameter $\sigma$, Eq.~(\ref{chi}), in plots of Fig.~\ref{fig1} agree well with those of the experimental data.
+As results, the statistically averaged level densities $\rho(E,N,Z)$ for the MMA with a minimal value of the control-error parameter $\sigma$, Eq.~(\ref{chi}), in plots of Fig.~\ref{fig1} agree well with those of the experimental data.
 The results of the MMA, SFG and FG approaches for the level densities $\rho(E,N,Z)$ in Fig.~\ref{fig1}, and for $K$ in Table~\ref{table-1}, do not depend on the cut-off spin factor and moment of inertia because of the summations (integrations) over all spins, indeed, with accounting for the degeneracy $2I+1$ factor.
-We do not use empiric free fitting parameters in our calculations, in particular, for the FG results shown in Table~\ref{table-1}, in contrast to the BSFG and constant temperature models, see e.g. Ref.~\refcite{EB09}.
+We do not use empiric free fitting parameters in our calculations, in particular, for the FG results shown in Table~\ref{table-1}, in contrast to the back-shifted Fermi gas\cite{DS73} and constant temperature models, see also Ref.~\refcite{EB09}.

 The results of calculations for the inverse level density parameter $K$ in the long Pt isotope chain with $A=175-200$ are summarized in Fig.~\ref{fig2} and Table~\ref{table-1}.
 Preliminary spectra data for nuclei far away from the $\beta$-stability line from Ref.~\refcite{ENSDFdatabase} are included in comparison with the results of the theoretical approximations.
 These experimental data, may be incomplete.
 Nevertheless, it might be helpful to present the comparison between theory and experiment to check general common effects of the statistical isotopic asymmetry and shell structure in a more wide range of nuclei around the $\beta$-stability line.